LaVar Arrington: Entrepreneurship

 Arrington formed a sports agency, Leap Management, LLC, in 2008.
-The firm's first clients were 2009 NFL Draft prospects Aaron Maybin, Derrick Williams, Josh Gaines, and Tyrell Sales.
+The firm's first clients were 2009 NFL draft prospects Aaron Maybin, Derrick Williams, Josh Gaines, and Tyrell Sales.

 Arrington founded Xtreme Procision (XP) in 2010, a state-of-the-art football training system aimed at developing the world's next generation of football players.
 Xtreme Procision offers football training camps nationwide, as well as football training products with visual target zones to aid in accelerating development.

 Personal

 LaVar Arrington was named after LeVar Burton, following the actor's portrayal of Kunta Kinte in the 1977 television miniseries Roots.
 He has an older brother, Michael, who played basketball at Slippery Rock University and a younger brother, Eric.
 His father, Michael, became an ordained minister after he retired from the military.
 His mother, Carolyn, is a special education teacher in the Pittsburgh public school system.
 Arrington lives in Los Angeles County, California with his wife Trishia.
-The couple have four children.
+The couple have four children, including LaVar Arrington II.

 Arrington opened a restaurant named The Sideline in Landover, Maryland on January 30, 2008.
 In March 2009 one man was killed and six other people were injured after an argument ended in a burst of gunfire just outside the main entrance to the restaurant.
 The restaurant went bankrupt and closed in December 2009.

 Arrington appeared in several television commercials for Eastern Motors with fellow athletes Carmelo Anthony, Clinton Portis, Sean Taylor, and Antawn Jamison.
 He appeared on a 2002 episode of the TLC program While You Were Out, where he helped redesign a room for his brother, Michael.
 Arrington served as a judge for ESPN's Dream Job.